Let's talk

 When do CSRD obligations apply?

-Application is phased and was adjusted by the 2026 Omnibus package, which narrowed scope to around 1,000 companies.
+Application is phased and was adjusted by the 2026 Omnibus package, which refocused scope on companies with more than 1,000 employees and €450M net turnover.
 Large and listed companies in scope report first; check your thresholds and timeline carefully.

 What happens in case of non-compliance?